joloujo/mechanical-mirror/README.md

 `requirements.txt` is a list of the required packages to run this project.

+`display_array.py` displays a single array defined at the start of the file.
+This was used to demonstrate the mirror displaying recognizable images.

 `test_mechanical_mirror.py`, `test_servos.py`, and `test.py` are files used to test components of the code and are not part of the main code web.

 `.gitignore` is the gitignore file.
 It makes sure that the state is not kept over multiple devices.